Mentoring and Coaching Methodology using Human-Centred Innovation

 Do – Leadership, Collaboration, and Professional Growth

 In the Do phase, the research team implements the AI tool across select national parks.
 This phase challenges the researchers to engage with external stakeholders, ensuring their solution meets real-world needs.
-The mentor shifts focus to developing leadership qualities and fostering collaboration with external teams (e.g., government agencies, NGOs).
+The mentor shifts focus to developing leadership qualities and fostering collaboration with external teams (e.g., government agencies and NGOs).

 Focus on Researcher Development: